Garland announces next steps in Justice Dept's Uvalde school shooting review

 The Justice Department is "committed to moving as expeditiously as possible," a release by the department said, and will carry out incident reconstruction, review relevant documents and make site visits.
 The department will interview law enforcement, school officials and others as part of its review.

-It will be examining the policies, training, communications, deployment and incident command, tactics and practices related to preparing for and responding to active shooters.
+It will examine the policies, training, communications, deployment and incident command, tactics and practices related to preparing for and responding to active shooters.

 The Community Oriented Policing Services office, known as COPS, is leading the review along with experts in the field.